Jamie Foxx recalls how he convinced Cameron Diaz to make comeback

-Hollywood actor Jamie Foxx reportedly convinced his fellow celebrity to come out of retirement and work on his upcoming project Back in Action“.
+Hollywood actor Jamie Foxx said he convinced his fellow celebrity Cameron Diaz to come out of retirement and work on his upcoming project Back in Action.

 The Django Unchained actor, speaking about how he convinced The Mask star to make her return, said he approached her and asked if she wanted to have some fun.